sergey-xx/online-course-management-system/README.md

 ✅CRUD operations for lectures in their courses (A lecture consists of a topic and a presentation file)

-Add homework assignments (text information) to each lecture View completed homework submissions
+✅Add homework assignments (text information) to each lecture

+✅View completed homework submissions

-Assign or change grades for each student who has submitted homework Add comments to each grade
+✅Assign or change grades for each student who has submitted homework

+✅Add comments to each grade

 Students have the following capabilities:

-View available courses
+✅View available courses

-View available lectures within a selected available course View homework for an available lecture
+✅View available lectures within a selected available course

+✅View homework for an available lecture

-Submit homework for review
+✅Submit homework for review

-View their own homework submissions
+✅View their own homework submissions

-View grades for their homework
+✅View grades for their homework

-View/Add comments to a grade
+✅View/Add comments to a grade

 Additional requirements:
-Data security (permissions for all CRUD actions)
+✅Data security (permissions for all CRUD actions)

-API documentation (OpenAPI)
+✅API documentation (OpenAPI)

-## DB schema

 ## API schema